ritvaj/b2b-saas-user-activation-analysis/README.md

 ## Overview

+This project examines how new users move from initial exploration to meaningful usage in a B2B SaaS product, and where that journey breaks down.

-TaskFlowHQ is a simulated **B2B SaaS productivity tool** designed to help individuals and teams plan, track, and complete work through structured tasks and workflows.
+TaskFlowHQ is a simulated B2B SaaS productivity tool designed to help individuals and teams plan, track, and complete work through structured tasks and workflows.

-This project analyzes **new-user onboarding and activation behavior** using GA4 event data in BigQuery.
-The goal is to understand **where and why users fail to activate**, and to translate those findings into **testable product recommendations**.
+The analysis focuses on new-user onboarding and activation behavior using GA4 event data in BigQuery, with the goal of identifying why users fail to activate and translating those findings into testable product recommendations.

 ---

 ## Business Problem

+This analysis is motivated by a common SaaS challenge: users enter the product but fail to convert early interest into sustained value.

-Despite strong top-of-funnel entry, a large proportion of users fail to complete their **first meaningful action**, limiting:
+Despite strong top-of-funnel entry, a large proportion of users fail to complete their first meaningful action, limiting:

 - user retention
 - product adoption
 - long-term revenue potential

-Activation is critical because it represents the moment users transition from exploration to **real value realization**.
-Persistent failure to activate typically signals **unclear value, perceived effort, or decision friction**, rather than acquisition issues.
+Activation is critical because it represents the moment users transition from exploration to real value realization.
+Persistent failure to activate typically signals unclear value, perceived effort, or decision friction, rather than acquisition issues.

 ---